 Economics A Level

 Economics complements most subjects such as Mathematics, Languages, Geography, Politics and History.
 It would suit students who are more comfortable with a theory-based, analytical subject.
-It is vital that the student has an interest in current UK and world economic issues.
-Economics enhances:

 Course Content and Assessments

-- In Theme 3, you will learn how businesses compete and set prices, how the job market works and how competition can be encouraged
+- In Theme 3, you will learn how businesses compete and set prices, how the job market works and how competition can be encouraged.

 - In Theme 4, you will learn about globalisation and international trade, how economies develop, financial markets and the public finances.